TricityGaming/youtube-upload-help/README.md

 - Start the script with ./start_upload.sh

 Important: No Spaces in the File Names so before you write the filepaths in the video_list.txt delete the spaces!
-- How you replace all spaces with underscores: rename 's/\s/_/g' *
+- How you replace all spaces with underscores: "rename 's/\s/_/g' *"